datreant/datreant/docs/install.rst

 Dependencies
 ============
-The dependencies of ``datreant.core`` are light, with many being pure-Python packages themselves.
+The dependencies of ``datreant`` are light, with many being pure-Python packages themselves.
 The current dependencies are::

 - asciitree